 During the first two years, students take classes, complete research projects, and give an oral presentation.
 After students pass qualifying exams at the beginning of the third year, they have more flexibility in their schedule and typically begin to devote more time to research and dissertation activities.

 Download the PDFs listed at the bottom of this page for further details on requirements.

 The graduate program in Psychological and Brain Sciences is highly competitive.
 We typically admit about 10% of applicants to our program.
 As the statistics below indicate, our time to degree compares well with national norms and our graduates are very successful in finding employment, in academia and in the private and government sectors.

 The Fall 2021 application will open in October 2020.
 The deadline to apply is December 1, 2020.
-All letters of recommendation and GRE scores must be received no later than December 8, 2020.
+All letters of recommendation must be received no later than December 8, 2020.